nemediano/nemediano.github.io/resume.md

 ![FES Acatlan UNAM]({{ site.baseurl }}/static/images/places/acatlan2.jpg "FES Acatlan UNAM")

 I did my bachelor's studies at [FES Acatlan](https://www.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"}, which is one the satellite campi of UNAM.
-I study a rather unique bachelors degree: [Applied Mathematics and Computer Science](https://mac.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"} (or M@ as we like to call it).
+I study a rather unique bachelor's degree: [Applied Mathematics and Computer Science](https://mac.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"} (or M@ as we like to call it).

 At that time after the core courses (six semesters), you went to a pre-speciality path (for the last three semesters).
 I took the "Simulation and Decision Making" path, which was studying [Operation Research](https://en.wikipedia.org/wiki/Operations_research){:target="_blank" rel="noreferrer noopener"}.
 Nowadays you could almost call it Data Science (but I just don’t like that term).

 I decided to get my degree by doing a thesis.
-My thesis supervisor was [Dr. Maria del Carmen Villar Patino](https://cadit.anahuac.mx/n/claustro/dra-maria-del-carmen-villar-patino){:target="_blank" rel="noreferrer noopener"} and I did a work about Physically Based Simulation and Computer Graphics.
+My thesis supervisor was [Dr. Maria del Carmen Villar Patino](https://cadit.anahuac.mx/n/claustro/dra-maria-del-carmen-villar-patino){:target="_blank" rel="noreferrer noopener"} and I did a thesis about about Physically Based Simulation and Computer Graphics.

 ## Experience in the industry